meldaw84/-The-offecial-GROMACS-molecular-simulation-toolkit./docs/user-guide/mdp-options.rst

    Number of iterations to correct for rotational lengthening in LINCS.
 For normal runs a single step is sufficient, but for NVE runs where you want to conserve energy accurately or for accurate energy minimization you might want to increase it to 2.
+Note that with higher values there is the possibility of increased rounding error from amplyfying noise.

 .. mdp:: lincs-warnangle